Blosc/bcolz/doc/intro.rst

 columns rather than those in the same row, so compressors generally do a much better job when data is aligned column-wise.
-This is specially true with Blosc because its special ``shuffle`` filter does a much better job with homogeneous data (columns) than with heterogenous data (rows).
+This is specially true with Blosc because its special ``shuffle`` filter does a much better job with homogeneous data (columns) than with heterogeneous data (rows).

 carray main features